ar7h3r/ar7h3r.github.io/_tabs/Education.md

 - Currently in 2nd year

 ### University of the People
-- Bachelor of Computer Science
+- Asscociate Degree in Computer Science
 - First year

 ### University of the Witwatersrand  (WITS)